-Florida National University has an open door admissions policy and welcomes all qualified applicants without regard to ethnic background, sex, religion, national origin, age, or physical disability.
+Florida National University has an open-door admissions policy and welcomes all qualified applicants without regard to ethnic background, sex, religion, national origin, age, or physical disability.

-An Open Door Enrollment Admissions policy means that any student with a high school diploma or GED certificate can attend.
+An Open-Door Enrollment Admissions policy means that any student with a high school diploma or GED certificate can attend.
 With guaranteed acceptance, open admissions policies are all about access and opportunity: any student who has completed high school has the option of pursuing a college degree.
+Although the University follows an open-door admissions policy, there will be no compromise with academic standards.